Five Super-Healthy Fats You Need to Eat

 Get in the Healthy-Fat Habit

-No matter which healthy fats you choose, don’t short yourself.
+No matter which healthy fats you choose to eat, don’t short yourself.
 Eat about a tablespoon of fat at each meal.
 (That’s about a thumb-sized portion.)

 If you’ve bought into the fat-is-bad myth, I know that eating this much fat may freak you out at first.
 But try it for six months, and I’m confident that you’ll see a big change for the better in your skin, your hair, your weight, your health, and your energy.
 That’s because these fats aren’t villains, as the so-called experts told you for so many years—they’re super-heroes.